ationghc/vault-agent-injector/README.md

   "kubectl.kubernetes.io/last-applied-configuration": "{\"apiVersion\":\"apps/v1\",\"kind\":\"Deployment\",\"metadata\":{\"annotations\":{},\"labels\":{\"app\":\"nginx\"},\"name\":\"nginx-deployment\",\"namespace\":\"default\"},\"spec\":{\"replicas\":1,\"selector\":{\"matchLabels\":{\"app\":\"nginx\"}},\"template\":{\"metadata\":{\"annotations\":null,\"labels\":{\"app\":\"nginx\"}},\"spec\":{\"containers\":[{\"image\":\"nginx:1.14.2\",\"name\":\"nginx\",\"ports\":[{\"containerPort\":80}]}],\"serviceAccountName\":\"vault-auth\"}}}}\n"
 }
 ```
 The output above is missing annotations for vault.hashicorp.com/agent-inject:true.
-As a result the pod is being deploymed with only the application container.
+As a result the pod is being deploymed with only the application container nginx.

 The next step is to update the deployment nginx-deployment with the proper annotations
 **Step 5.**

-You can update the deployment resource nginx-deployment with the patch command, but it is note the recommended approach.
+You can update the deployment object nginx-deployment with the patch command, but it is not the recommended approach.
-- The kubectl patch command takes a partial Kubernetes spec as input and merges it into the object.
-It essentially an update command for kubernetes resources.
+- The kubectl patch command takes a partial Kubernetes resource spec as input and merges it into the object.
+It is essentially an update command for kubernetes resources.

 Patch CMD for single annotation
 kubectl patch deployment nginx-deployment -p '{"spec": {"template":{"metadata":{"annotations":{"vault.hashicorp.com/agent-inject":"true"}}}} }'